garrdbyrd/MonoGame-Example/dev-diary.md

 This filetype I could reserve as `.level` or something similar.
 A version without metadata could be `.chunk`, which could be loaded into a level during level design.

 This segues me into a dangerous, dreadful thought.
 I need an external GUI to create and edit levels.
 Two options immediately stick out: build one with PyQt, or with Qt/C++.
-I do not have a kneejerk reaction as to which one I prefer.
+I do not have a knee-jerk reaction as to which one I prefer.
 (I could also build something in Electron, but fuck that.)
 I think I will try my hand at classic Qt.
 We will see how frustrating it is.
 I just need to build a bare-bones version of something similar to the HexManiac editor for the GBA Pokemon games.

 Historically, say in the GBA days, the tilesets for a specific level of a game would be loaded in dynamically, since the GBA had only so much RAM.
 E.g., Pallet Town loads in its tileset, which is different from the Route 1 tileset of Pokemon FireRed.
 We see this today even in 3D games, since those kinds of textures tend to be high-res.
-E.g., Firelink Shring loads in its textures, Blighttown loads in its texture, etc for Dark Souls.
+E.g., Firelink Shrine loads in its textures, Blighttown loads in its texture, etc for Dark Souls.
 (This analogy isn't perfect; I'm sure there is some more nuances stuff going on.)
 Anyway, since my tile textures are 1. used repetitively (many tiles will share a texture) and 2. are low-res, FOR NOW, I am sticking to the belief that I can get away with having one tileset be loaded into RAM at all times.
 This is likely a naive thought, but I will address my mistakes when they arise.

 What this implies for `.level` and `.chunk` files: instead of encoding many tile textures in my proprietary file, I can assign each tile texture an integer value.
 E.g., 1:grass, 2:stone, etc. (these are primitive examples).
 The above assumption about global texture values means that "1" will always point to "grass".
 To revert to the Pokemon analogy, a building tile in Pallet Town might point to a rock tile in the Mount Moon tileset, since a different tileset is loaded.